2016–17 Auburn Tigers women's basketball team

 The 2016–17 Auburn Tigers women's basketball team represented Auburn University during the 2016–17 NCAA Division I women's basketball season.
-The Tigers, led by fifth year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were members of the Southeastern Conference.
-They finished the season 17–15, 7–9 in SEC play to finish in a tied for eighth place.
+The Tigers, led by fifth-year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were members of the Southeastern Conference.
+They finished the season 17–15, 7–9 in SEC play to finish in a tie for eighth place.
 They lost in the second round of the SEC women's tournament to Georgia.
-They received an at-large to the NCAA women's tournament, where lost to NC State in the first round.
+They received an at-large bid to the NCAA women's tournament, where lost to NC State in the first round.